aakashkh/data-patterns/_posts/azure/2019-06-10-Connection-ADLS-Using-R.md

 ---
 ---

-The following code snippets are on creating a connection to Azure Data Lake Storage Gen1 using R with Service-to-Service authentication with client secret and client id.
+The following code snippets are on creating a connection to Azure Data Lake Storage Gen1 using R with Service-to-Service authentication with client secret and client id using REST API.
 Follow the link, for more details on different ways to [connect to Azure Data Lake Storage Gen1](https://docs.microsoft.com/en-in/azure/data-lake-store/data-lake-store-service-to-service-authenticate-python)

 <!--break-->